ShreyanSen/AutoJournal/README.md

 Autojournal creates AI smart summaries for your journal entries at a periodicity of your choosing (e.g. weekly, monthly), describing important events and common themes and offering an entry point for further journaling.

-In this repo you'll find the scripts I use myself.

 ### Example Journal

 An example is provided.
 An llm-generated set of synthetic journal entries for the 22rd century space explorer Battuta is found here: